‘POTUS Must Be Removed From Twitter,’ Says Beau Willimon

 — Beau Willimon (@BeauWillimon) March 4, 2017

-He further added that Donald Trump’s recent outburst against the media has makes “the argument for himself being a liability to the people.”
+He further added that Donald Trump’s recent outburst against the media makes “the argument for himself being a liability to the people.”

 Addressing Twitter, he concluded the series of tweets by asking the social media platform to use their power and medium to help everyone who wants to protect this world.